tinne26/etxt/docs/rasterize-outlines.md

 First, to account for clockwise and counter-clockwise directions and make "holes" possible, we will make positive y changes (upward lines) set positive crossing values, and negative y changes (downward lines) set negative crossing values.

-If we use cyan for positive changes and magenta for negative ones, the result would now look like this:
+If we use different colors for positive and negative changes, the result would now look like this:

 ![](https://github.com/tinne26/etxt/blob/main/docs/img/glyph_sign.png?raw=true)